-Investing in stocks has always been great way to grow your wealth in the long run.
+Investing in high-yielding dividend stocks has always been great way to grow your wealth.

 Such stocks allow investors to profit in two ways: one, through potential appreciation of the stock price, and two, through dividend distributions.
 Better, many dividend paying companies also have a good amount of cash and hand, and are typically strong companies with good prospects for long-term growth.

 In fact, here are seven of the top high-yielding stocks you may want to consider.

 High Yielding Stock No. 1 – Lumen Technologies (LUMN) carries a dividend yield of 9.2%

 - This NEW Electric Vehicle Stock Could Help Fund Your Retirement

 Its car is faster than super-cars like Ferrari's F8, McLaren's 720S and Porsche's 911 Turbo.

 Telecommunications stock, Lumen Technologies pays a dividend yield of 9.2%.

 In its most recent earnings report, the company swung from a loss to a profit.
 In fact, for the quarter, LUMN reported net income of $508 million for the fourth quarter 2021, compared to reported net loss of $2.289 billion for the fourth quarter 2020, which included a non-cash impairment charge of $2.642 billion.
 It also reported diluted EPS of $0.50 for the fourth quarter 2021, compared to $(2.12) per share for the fourth quarter 2020.

 For the full-year, LUMN reported net income of $2.033 billion for the full year 2021, compared to reported Net Loss of $1.232 billion for the full year 2020, which included a non-cash impairment charge of $2.642 billion.
 It also posted diluted EPS of $1.91 for the full year 2021, compared to $(1.14) per share for the full year 2020.